 World Food Day 2019 – Celebrating Inventors & Innovation

-World Food Day 2019 – Celebrating Inventors & Innovation: The 2019 Global Hunger Index report indicates that only 9.6 percent of all children in India (aged between 6 months – 2 years), “are fed a minimum acceptable diet”.
+The 2019 Global Hunger Index report indicates that only 9.6 percent of all children in India (aged between 6 months – 2 years), “are fed a minimum acceptable diet”.
 Such a staggering number demonstrates the imbalance in food equation that threatens our future.
-[Explore our Service: Patent Landscape]

 As food scarcity threatens our future, innovations in food industry becomes paramount.

 “We are committed to the cause of Zero Hunger and a healthy and sustainable future.
 Sagacious IP continues to partner with global F&B industry by supplying them relevant IP information to further their research & product development.
-If any innovator working with the goal of Zero Hunger, wants any patent information that can support his research, we would be obliged to support them”, said Tarun Bansal, President & Co-Founder, Sagacious IP.
-[Explore our Service: Freedom to Operate Search]
+We would be obliged to support any innovator working with the goal of Zero Hunger and wants patent information to support his research”, said Tarun Bansal, President & Co-Founder, Sagacious IP.

 On World Food Day, Sagacious IP celebrates food innovations around the world that have pushed about significant changes in the food industry.
 Let’s have a look at some of the most prominent food innovations so far.